 Articles Tagged ‘Jetstar Airways’

-The Australian air travel market continues to report solid if unspectacular growth, with the international market growing over three times as fast as the domestic market.
+The Australian air travel market continues to report solid if unspectacular growth.
 We track the growth rates in recent months and look at which airports are growing their international demand most rapidly.
 Plus a round-up of recent new international services.